osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/V1/PI-Adapter-for-Azure-Event-Hubs-overview/pi-adapter-for-azure-event-hubs-performance-best-practices.md

 OSIsoft recommends to use larger messages rather than smaller messages for the same amount of data to achieve optimal performance.<br>**Example:** 5000 stream values per message at a 250 ms update rate perform better than 100 streams per message at a 5 ms update rate.

 OSIsoft further recommends to use flat data rather than deeply nested data, as they are not as expensive to parse.
-More complex messages may also require more expensive JsonPath expressions to identify values and timestamps, resulting in lower performance.
+More complex messages may also require more expensive JSONPath expressions to identify values and timestamps, resulting in lower performance.

 ### Flat data